History of OECD in Timeline

 OECD

 The Organisation for Economic Co-operation and Development (OECD) is an intergovernmental organization established in 1961 with 38 member countries.
-It serves as a forum for countries committed to democracy and market economies to collaborate on economic and social progress, compare policy experiences, address shared challenges, identify best practices, and coordinate both domestic and international policies.
-The OECD's primary goal is to stimulate economic progress and world trade among its member nations.
+It serves as a forum for nations committed to democracy and market economies.
+The OECD facilitates the comparison of policy experiences, the identification of best practices, and the coordination of domestic and international policies among its members.
+Its primary goal is to stimulate economic progress and world trade by providing a platform for collaborative problem-solving and policy development.

 1947: OECD Library & Archives Collection Dates From 1947